pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 pipeline-repo: git@github.com:username/your-repo-name
 ```

-Now lets write an `env.yml` for your Ops Manager.
+Now lets write an `env.yml` for your Tanzu Operations Manager.

 `env.yml` holds authentication and target information
-for a particular Ops Manager.
+for a particular Tanzu Operations Manager.

 An example `env.yml` for username/password authentication
 is shown below with the required properties.